-Staff members should also be aware that from time to time due to unforeseen circumstances they might be required to move into alternate accommodation if there are changes to the number and composition of full time staff.
-Though this is an inconvenience that shall be avoided if at all possible, staff shall relocate to housing allocated to them
+Due to unforeseen circumstances staff may be required to move into alternate accommodation if there are changes to the number and composition of full time staff.
+Though this is an inconvenience that shall be avoided if at all possible, staff shall relocate to housing allocated to them.